Rikishi (wrestler): Samoan Swat Team (1986–1992)

 Samu and Fatu next appeared in Texas, working for Fritz Von Erich's World Class Championship Wrestling.
 Storywise, Buddy Roberts brought them in to fight his fights against the Von Erich family and former Fabulous Freebirds partner Michael Hayes.
-The SST were given a big push right away; presented as an unstoppable force, they beat hometown heroes Kerry and Kevin Von Erich for the WCWA World Tag Team Championship on August 12, 1988.
+The SST defeated Kerry and Kevin Von Erich for the WCWA World Tag Team Championship on August 12, 1988.
 They remained undefeated in WCCW until they dropped the belts to Hayes and his new partner, Steve Cox, on September 12.
 They recaptured the title four days later.
 Hayes and Cox beat them for the title again on October 15, and, two days later, lost it back again.

 On September 12, 1988, The Samoan Swat Team became double champions by beating "Hollywood" John Tatum and Jimmy Jack Funk for the WCWA Texas Tag Team Championship.
-They made their pay-per-view debut at AWA SuperClash III, the AWA's first and last PPV.
-They successfully defended their World Tag title against Michael Hayes and Steve Cox.
+They made their pay-per-view debut at AWA SuperClash III.

 In early 1989, the SST left WCCW, vacating both championships.
-Swat Team signed with Jim Crockett Promotions, introduced as manager Paul E. Dangerously's replacement for The Original Midnight Express (Randy Rose and Dennis Condrey), who had left the promotion.
+SST signed with Jim Crockett Promotions, introduced as manager Paul E. Dangerously's replacement for The Original Midnight Express (Randy Rose and Dennis Condrey), who had left the promotion.
 The SST took over the Express' feud with The Midnight Express (Bobby Eaton and Stan Lane), beating them at Clash of the Champions VI: Ragin' Cajun on April 2, 1989.
 The SST teamed with former rival Michael Hayes, Terry Gordy, and Jimmy Garvin at the 1989 Great American Bash, losing a WarGames match to The Road Warriors, The Midnight Express, and Steve Williams.

 In the fall of 1989, Paul E. Dangerously was phased out and the SST took a new manager, "The Big Kahuna" Oliver Humperdink.
 They were also joined by Fatu's brother, The Samoan Savage.
 The SST lost more and more matches as 1989 drew to a close, but got a break when Sid Vicious was injured, leading his team, The Skyscrapers, to pull out of the "Iron Team Tournament" at Starrcade 1989.
 Fatu and The Samoan Savage, rebranded as The New Wild Samoans, replaced them.
 For the rest of their WCW career, Fatu and Savage teamed, while Samu only wrestled singles matches.

 After leaving WCW in the summer of 1990, Fatu and Savage worked for several independent promotions in the US, Europe, Puerto Rico and Japan, often teaming with cousin Kokina Maximus.
 The three worked for the Universal Wrestling Association in 1991, where they won the UWA Trios Tag Team Championship and held it for just under two months.
 They headlined the UWA's 16th anniversary show, losing the title to Dos Caras, El Canek, and Mil Máscaras.